burch-cm/arbanlon/journal/session0.md

 by the cannibals who inhabit those lands, and the dark things in the woods which hunt men and ogres.
 We did not worship Majere so much as follow his lessons of discipline, handed down in ancient scrolls and religious chants and rituals.
-The monks taught reading, and meditation, and provided some healing for the local villages.
+The gods, we were told, had abandoned the world, and there was little point in honoring absent gods, especially given the plight of man since our divine abandonment.
+Yet Majere’s rituals of discipline kept our minds sharp, and his lessons of combat still kept us safe.
+The monks taught reading, meditation, and provided some healing for the local villages.
 They traded occasionally with caravans along the Merchant’s Run, and knew little of the world outside our lands.
+We were isolated and surrounded by danger, yet we were safer than most.

-When I was still a child, my master, a roving monk named Kirwa Doshun, took me as his apprentice.
+When I was still a child, my master, a roving wild monk named Kirwa Doshun, took me as his apprentice.
 Wild monks, also called *Yamabushui*, or “wild mountain men” were thought to know the secrets of demons and forest spirits, but they were usually just men who wanted to avoid even the remnants of civilization found in the monastery walls.
 We lived in the woods as hermits, only visiting the monastery for holy days and